oracle-livelabs/oic/oic-gen3/common/adapter-functional-details/erp-cloud-adapter-details.md

 ## Task 1: Understand ERP Cloud Adapter usage roles

-- Adapters Identify and Select the pattern of Integration upfront.
-The adapter wizard provides an intuitive way to select the task of choice by listing out relevant integration artefacts which provide an abstract view to the Integration Developer
+- Select the integration pattern in advance.
+The Adapter Configuration Wizard provides an intuitive way to select a task by listing relevant integration artifacts that provide an abstract view for the integration developer.

 ### **When used as a trigger role**

-- Adapter Configuration wizard supports the ability to process business events, expose an object interface, subscription to completed FBDI jobs
+- The Adapter Configuration Wizard supports processing business events, exposing an object interface, and subscribing to completed FBDI jobs.

     ![ERP Cloud Adapter Trigger Role](images/erp-adapter-trigger-role.png)

 ### *Configure Business Events*

-- Business Event is received as a request that starts the integration.
-Only events that can be subscribed to are displayed in the Adapter Wizard.
+- A business event is received as a request that starts the integration.
+Only events that can be subscribed to are displayed in the Adapter Configuration Wizard.

     ![ERP Cloud Adapter Business Events](images/trigger-business-events.png)

-- ERP Cloud Adapter Supports Events from various modules such as
+- The ERP Cloud Adapter supports events from various modules, including:

     - Financials
     - Inventory Management